ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

 .. note::

-   These checks are for all targets marked as having Full standard library support in :doc:`user-manual:targets/index`.
+   These checks are for all locally-installed targets which are also marked as having Full standard library support in :doc:`user-manual:targets/index`.

 - Inside of ``lib/rustlib/$target/lib`` directory,